HomeArchiveBlog

 @kernel

-Math operators include exp, exp2, log, log2, abs, pow, sqrt, rsqrt, sin, cos, tan, floor, ceil, and erf.
-They work on scalar values and on shaped values.
+Math operators include exp, exp2, log, log2, abs, pow, sqrt, rsqrt, sin, cos, tan, sinh, cosh, tanh, floor, ceil, and erf.
+They work on scalar and shaped values.

 @kernel